Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 The IHP 130nm cell library we are using this time is special: it is lightning fast compared to the other two open source PDKs allowing us to reach some truly impressive fmax’s.
 (As illustrated by our [fmax competition using the sister IHP `sg13cmos5l` node.](#combo))

 But once again, we have an IO problem: the maximum GPIO stable operating frequency is expected to be around 100MHz on input and 75MHz on the output path, meaning this systolic array is effectively bottlenecked at 75MHz.
-But, since the sg13g2 PDK is so fast, and closing timing at 75MHz was not challenging enough, I decided to challenge myself to target a normal frequency  of100MHz.
+But, since the sg13g2 PDK is so fast, and closing timing at 75MHz was not challenging enough, I decided to challenge myself to target a normal frequency of 100MHz.
 Oh and I would also **do the entire bfloat16 addition and multiplication in a single cycle.**

 Sure, I could pipeline these operations, but that would be wasting an opportunity to force myself to improve the implementation’s performance.